odinuv/web/en/apv/slides/relational-database/slides.md

     - use underscores for delimiters (`id_person`),
     - use either all lower-case or all upper-case,
     - keep it reasonably short (less than approx 30 characters).
-- Try to avoid langauge keywords (SQL has many of them).
+- Try to avoid language keywords (SQL has many of them).
 </section>

 <section markdown='1'>